dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/README.md

 # we should see cluster name and Running status
 cmsweb-5556f46d6c-phkmq   1/1       Running   0          15h

-# get list of pods in kube-system namespace, here we should see traefik controller
+# get list of pods in kube-system namespace, here we should see traefik/nginx controllers
 kubectl get pods -n kube-system
 ...
-# we should see cluster name and traefik Running status
+# we should see cluster name and traefik/nginx Running status
+# example of traefik ingress
 ingress-traefik-lk85w                   1/1       Running            0  15h
+# example of nginx ingress
+ingress-nginx-nginx-ingress-controller-qv8vj                   1/1 Running   0          18d
+ingress-nginx-nginx-ingress-default-backend-85474bb488-5s8mb   1/1 Running   0          18d

 # get list of deployed services, here we should see our cmsweb with port 80
 kubectl get svc